graydon/pergola/README.md

 semantics, eg. we don't want to inherit u32's standard partial order as any lattice's partial order, unless explicitly building such a lattice.

+To minimize disruption caused by this two-level wrapping scheme and provide a degree of compositionality, every `LatticeElt` also implements `LatticeDef` by delegation to the `LatticeDef` it's parameterized over.

 # Examples

 ## Simple u32-with-max lattice